edgarsvalkovskis/READ-ME/Class-02.md

 4. the ability to choose from a healthy selection of extensions available when you need them;

-Answer
-What are four important features to look for in a text editor?
+#### What are 4 important features to look for in a text editor?
-What do the following commands do? pwd ls cd mkdir touch
+What do the following commands do?
+- pwd
+  Print Working Directory/Where are we currently.
+- ls
+List the contents of a directory. cd mkdir touch